naveenkmavoor/Save-Drops/README.md

 This app will track our day-to-day consumption of water in our household and alert us if we consume more that day.
 It comes with controlling the motor to pump water into the tank.
 The app notifies the user when the water level is low and the user can turn on the motor.
 The motor will shut down automatically when the water gets fully filled in the tank with the help of sensors attached so the user doesn't need to bother about turning off the motor.
 It shows the real-time water level in the tank and can calculate the water bill according to the consumption if required.
 Plot visual graph to show the statistics of water consumption on a daily, monthly, and yearly basis.

 ## How I built it
-This app is built using a cross-platform framework for the mobile applications named flutter and backend as a service API named firebase.
-The language used to run the microcontroller is c++ in Arduino IDE.
+This app is built using a cross-platform framework for the mobile applications named Flutter and backend as a service API named Firebase.
+The language used to run the microcontroller is C++ in Arduino IDE.

 ## Challenges I ran into
 The first challenge was that I'm building an IoT device for the first time so i struggled with the esp8266 wifi module microcontroller quite a bit and wasn't sure I can able to set up the circuit connection and program codes for controlling the sensor properly then I get used to it by doing small programs like blinking led then slowly practiced on different sensors.

 The second was with the user interface of the app.
 I don't know anything about the strategy of designing an app with tutorials I did some sample design apps and get into the dribble website and found out a matching design for our app.